zzMiao123/zzMiao123.github.io/_pages/about.md

 X. Xu, <u>Y. Mao</u>, H. Bai, Z. Mei, M. Xia, X. Sheng*

-- mobile-periodic jump.
-Store energy by cam. adjust position in air through flywheel.
-- in charge of electrical and programming.
+- The robot can perform mobile-periodic jumps reaching heights of up to 400 mm.
+It stores and releases energy through a cam and spring mechanism, while maintaining precise aerial control by sensing and adjusting its position mid-air using an IMU and flywheel.
+- I was responsible for the electrical systems, communication protocols, and implementing the closed-loop control system.
+- Granted utility model patent(CN215904637U).
 </div>
 </div>